 Pets: To protect the wildlife, domestic animals are prohibited in Nelson Lakes National Park.
 Dog owners convicted of bringing a dog into the park face a maximum fine of $10,000 or 12 months in prison under the National Parks Act.

-Drinking water: The presence of giardia and other disease-causing organisms in park waters cannot be dismissed.
-We recommend that you boil (for 3 min), filter or treat your water and avoid taking water from areas where waterfowl are present in large numbers.
+Drinking water: The presence of giardia and other disease causing organisms in park waters cannot be dismissed.
+We recommend that you boil (for 3 minutes), filter or treat your water and avoid taking water from areas where waterfowl are present in large numbers.

 Eels: Eels are fully protected in the lakes and rivers of the park.
 No fishing for eels is allowed.

 Trout fishing: Is only permitted in the rivers in the park between 1 October and the following 30 April each year.
-You must first have a Fish and Game licence.
-Licences can be purchased at the Nelson Lakes Visitor Centre or from Fish and Game New Zealand.
+You must first have a Fish & Game licence.
+Licences can be purchased at the Nelson Lakes Visitor Centre or from Fish & Game New Zealand.